When it comes to healing I think most people would agree with:

 Nutanix Failed Disk Drive = Recovery starts immediately

-Nutanix Node Failure = Recovery is stared in 60 seconds
+Nutanix Node Failure = Recovery is started in 60 seconds

 Running workloads are not forced to go under the knife looking for the failed component.
 Nutanix prioritizes internal replication traffic.
 Each node has a queue called Admission Control.
 VM IO (front-end adapter) and maintenance tasks have a 75/25 split on each node in the cluster.